omerwe/polyfun/README.md

 3. **BETA_SD** - posterior standard deviation of causal effect size
 4. **CREDIBLE_SET** - the index of the first (typically smallest) credible set that the SNP belongs to (0 means none).

-#### Example 2: Fine-mapping with genotypes from a plink file
+#### Example 2: Fine-mapping with pre-computed summary LD information from the UK Biobank
-To run this example you will need to download an LD matrix that was pre-computed using N=337K British-ancestry individuals from the UK Biobank **(warning: This is a large download, requiring ~1GB of disk space)**.
+To run this example you will need to download an LD matrix that was pre-computed using N=337K unrelated British-ancestry individuals from the UK Biobank **(warning: This is a large download, requiring ~1GB of disk space)**.
+Ideally you should only do this when analyzinng UK Biobank individuals, or closely-matched British-ancestry individuals.
 ```
 #download an LD matrix
 mkdir -p LD_cache